 Statement of Purpose

-The Audit Committee (the “Committee”) shall assist the Board of Directors Whiting Petroleum Corporation (the “Company”) in oversight of (a) the integrity of the financial statements of the Company, (b) the independent auditors’ qualifications and independence, (c) the performance of the Company’s internal audit function and independent auditors and (d) the Company’s compliance with legal and regulatory requirements.
+The Audit Committee (the “Committee”) shall assist the Board of Directors Whiting Petroleum Corporation (the “Company”) in oversight of (a) the integrity of the Company’s financial statements, (b) the independent auditors’ qualifications, independence and performance, (c) the performance of the Company’s internal audit function and (d) the Company’s compliance with legal and regulatory requirements.